 Preventing Knee Problems – Naturally

-As explained above, naturopathy is about treating the cause, not the symptom.
-When it comes to preventing knee problems, the naturopathic approach involves several very important factors: diet, lifestyle, health history and exercise.
+As I explained above, naturopathy is about treating the cause, not the symptom.
+When it comes to preventing knee problems, the naturopathic approach involves several very important factors: diet, lifestyle, health history, and exercise.

 Diet and Supplementation

-Runners need an extra supply of nutrients in the diet in order to replace those that are used up with physical activity, and to support the daily repair of muscle and cartilage.
+Runners need an extra supply of nutrients in their diet in order to replace those that are used up with physical activity and to support the daily repair of muscle and cartilage.

-Studies have shown that mineral supplements are an easy and effective way to support knee health and reduce the symptoms of knee pain.
-A good quality supplement provides a therapeutic dose of vitamins and mineral directly to where it’s needed most, giving your body with the best chance of maintenance and repair.
+Studies show that mineral supplements are an easy and effective way to support knee health and reduce the symptoms of knee pain.
+A good quality supplement provides a therapeutic dose of vitamins and minerals directly to where your body needs it most, giving you the best chance of maintenance and repair.

 Eat: Bone broth soups made from chicken or beef bones (organic where possible)